Alwinkg7/Personal-Finance-Manager/README.md

 # Personal Finance Manager (FinBridge)

 ## Description
-Personal Finance Manager is a web application designed to help users manage their finances effectively.
+Personal Finance Manager (FinBridge) is a web application designed to help users manage their finances effectively.
 It allows users to track their income and expenses, set budgets, participate in savings challenges, and receive personalized financial advice powered by Machine Learning (ML).

 ## Features
 - Track income and expenses